acothebraco/DIY-LED-Matrix/README.md

 # SmartFix Matrix

-A modular ESP32-S3 firmware for a SmartFix Elektronikservice LED matrix sign using a Waveshare ESP32-S3 RGB Matrix board and a 64×32 HUB75 RGB LED panel.
+A modular ESP32-S3 firmware for a SmartFix Elektronikservice LED matrix Screen using a Waveshare ESP32-S3 RGB Matrix board and a 64×32 HUB75 RGB LED panel.

 The display shows a custom SmartFix header, scrolling service text, pixel-art effects, random animations, configurable colors, brightness, WiFi settings, and OTA firmware updates from GitHub Releases.
 A GitHub Pages based web flasher is also included for easy USB installation directly from Chrome or Edge.